-Although Walker did not invent the hot comb, she and her hair culturists regularly used it for hair styling.
+Although Walker did not invent the hot comb, she and her "hair culturists" regularly used it for hair styling.
 In her science and beauty manual titled, Text Book of the Madam C. J. Walker Schools of Beauty Culture, a chapter is dedicated to Walker’s hair straightening process.
-This process included applying glossine “sparingly but evenly” on clean hair and then advising her agents to use both the comb side and backside of the hot comb to achieve the desired look of straightened hair.
+This process included applying glossine “sparingly but evenly” on clean hair and then advising her agents to use both the comb side and the back side of the hot comb to achieve the desired look of straightened hair.
 Walker’s handbook states, “…this treatment [of hair straightening] is much in vogue now and when given correctly, will produce a decided improvement in the appearance of hair that is inclined to be very curly.”

 Hair straightening has been a historically complicated and controversial topic that continues to be debated within the black community.
 Some African Americans have viewed Walker’s use of hot combs and other heat-styling tools as a negative action because it was giving into Eurocentric beauty standards.
 However, others saw it in a positive light, including W.E.B.
 Dubois who is identified in Walker’s biography as having stated that the tool was “widely misunderstood and ridiculed.”
 Madam C.J.
 Walker herself claimed that her products were created to maintain healthy hair, not straighten it.
 Regarding straightening hair, another commonly held misconception was that Walker invented chemical straighteners for black hair.
 While she helped women to straighten their hair, she only used heat-styling tools.

-By the late twentieth century, the use of the hot comb began to decline in popularity as black women decided to use newer straightening devices, and to wear their hair naturally or in a number of other styles.
+By the late 20th century, the use of the hot comb declined in popularity as black women either used more modern straightening devices, or chose to wear their hair naturally or in a number of other styles.
 The pioneering legacies of Annie Turnbo Malone and Madam C.J.
 Walker were responsible for developing specialized black hair care and beauty products in the United States.
 They have undeniably shaped today’s black hair care and beauty industry.

-Written by Moriah James, Fall 2018 Robert F. Smith Fund Intern
+Written by Moriah James, Robert F. Smith Fund intern

 Browse the entire transcribed Poro Collection here.

 See Madam C.J.
-Walker’s Wonderful Hair Grower and more on African American beauty culture on display in the Cultural Expressions exhibition on the 4th Floor of the Museum.
+Walker’s Wonderful Hair Grower and more on African American beauty culture on display in the Cultural Expressions exhibition on the fourth floor of the Museum.